 As soon as you submit your candidate application in the UB JOBS system, the system will generate emails to those individuals you indicated as references, using the email address you provide in the system.
 It is recommended that you inform your references to monitor their email for that incoming message with link for their letter to be uploaded.

-Given that candidates may apply on or shortly before Jan.
-31st, it is understood that letters will likely arrive after that date.
+Given that candidates may apply on or shortly before the application deadline, it is understood that letters may arrive after the application deadline.
 All candidate files will be evaluated based on the letters that are in the UB JOBS system at the time of the evaluations which will occur throughout the timeframe that follows the deadline.
-We strongly suggest ensuring that at least one mentee letter is in the system as close to the 31st as possible.
+We strongly suggest ensuring that at least one mentee letter is in the system as close to the deadline as possible; applicants without at least one mentoring letter will not be considered.
 We ask that applicants NOT have their references email their letters to the Center or program director--unless requested by the program director--because such letters would reside outside of your application and therefore, might not be attached to your candidate file during the evaluation process.

-Deadline for letters of reference (including those from former mentees, to be submitted through the UB JOBS on-line portal): January 31, 2021 or as soon thereafter as possible (see FAQs, last question, for more about the timing of letters)
+Deadline for letters of reference (including those from former mentees, to be submitted through the UB JOBS on-line portal): TBD